Frequently asked questions (FAQ)

 About Discoloured Water

-We recommend that you not use discoloured water for any purposes that require clean water, such as for drinking, preparing food and beverages, or laundry.
+We recommend that you do not use discoloured water for any purposes that require clean water, such as for drinking, preparing food and beverages, or laundry.
 We recommend this because discoloured water does not taste, smell or look pleasant, and it can stain clothes.
 Health officials do not recommend drinking discoloured water but if small amounts are consumed accidentally, no harm is expected.

 To check if discoloured water has passed:

 - Turn on a cold water tap and let the water run for a few minutes.
 It is best to use a bathtub tap as there is no screen to trap any sediment.
 You can collect this water and use it to water your plants.
+Do not use a hot water tap because it could draw sediment into your hot water tank.

 - Catch some water in a light-coloured cup.
 If the water isn't clear, turn off the tap, wait 30 minutes and try again.
 Discoloured water usually doesn't last long.
 If your water still isn't clear after two to three hours, contact 311.

-Annual Discoloured Water Calls (SRs)
+Annual Discoloured Water Calls (SRs) at end of December 31, 2018

 Cause of Discoloured Water